 Dr. Jonathan Stoller earned his B.S. degree in Vision Sciences and his Doctor of Optometry degree from the University of California at Berkeley.
 While studying in Berkeley, Dr. Stoller interned at both the San Francisco and Oakland Veteran’s Hospitals.
 Since graduating in 1996, Dr. Stoller has practiced optometry for over 20 years in the West End of Richmond and Chesterfield County.
 His professional memberships include Richmond Optometric Society, Virginia Optometric Association, and American Optometric Association.
 Dr. Stoller lives in the Tuckahoe Area with his wife and family.
 In his free time, he enjoys walking his two dogs, swimming, cycling and tennis.

 Dr. Taylor Dalton was born in Richmond and raised in Powhatan, VA.
-She earned a Bachelor of Science degree in Biology at Lynchburg College in Lynchburg, VA before receiving her Doctor of Optometry degree at the Pennsylvania College of Optometry at Salus University in Philadelphia, PA.
+She earned a Bachelor of Science degree in Biology at Lynchburg College in Lynchburg, VA before receiving her Doctor of Optometry degree in 2019 from the Pennsylvania College of Optometry at Salus University in Philadelphia, PA.
 She completed clinical externships in pediatrics at The Eye Institute in Philadelphia, and ocular disease at The Pentagon in Washington, D.C. and the Veteran’s Hospital in Johnson City, TN.
 Dr. Dalton is a member of the American Optometric Association and the Virginia Optometric Association.
 After graduation, she moved back to Richmond and enjoys biking, reading, and playing with the animals on her family’s farm.